kvarak/dnd/docs/_Classes/cleric.md

 | 18th | Saint of Forge and Fire |

-### Bonus Proficiencies
+### Bonus Skills
-When you choose this domain at 1st level, you gain proficiency with heavy armor and smith’s tools.
+When you take this domain at 1st level, add *Craft - Metalwork* to your class skills and gain 2 skill points to spend on this skill.

+Additionally you gain 1 skill point to spend on the *Medium armor* or *Heavy armor* combat skills.

 ### Blessing of the Forge
-Also at 1st level, you gain the ability to imbue magic into a weapon or armor.
-At the end of a long rest, you can touch one nonmagical armor, shield, or weapon.
+You gain the ability to imbue magic into a weapon or armor.
+At the end of a long rest, you can touch one nonmagical armor, shield or weapon.
 Until the end of your next long rest or until you die, the object becomes a magic item, granting a +1 bonus to AC (if it is an armor or a shield) or a +1 bonus to attack and damage rolls (if it is a weapon).

 ### Channel: Artisan’s Blessing
-Starting at 2nd level, you can use your Channel Divinity to create simple items.
+You can use your Channel Divinity feature to create simple items.

-You conduct an hour-long ritual that crafts a nonmagical item that must include some metal: a weapon, a suit of armor, ten pieces of ammunition, a set of tools, or another metal object.
-The creation is completed at the end of the hour, coalescing in an unoccupied space of your choice on a surface within 5 feet of you.
+You conduct an hour-long ritual that creates a nonmagical item that must include some metal: a weapon, a suit of armor, ten pieces of ammunition, a set of tools, or another metal object.
+The creation is completed at the end of the hour, coalescing in an unoccupied space of your choice on a surface within 5 ft of you.

 The item you create can be something that is worth no more than 100 gp.
 As part of this ritual, you must lay out metal, which can include coins, with a value equal to the creation.
 The metal irretrievably coalesces and transforms into the creation at the ritual’s end, magically forming even nonmetal parts of the creation.

 The ritual can create a duplicate of a nonmagical item that contains metal, such as a key, if you possess the original during the ritual.

 ### Soul of the Forge
-Starting at 6th level, your mastery of the forge  grants you a number of special abilities:
+Your mastery of the forge  grants you a number of special abilities:
 * While wearing heavy armor, you gain a +1 bonus to AC.
 * You gain resistance to fire damage.

 ### Faithful Path
-At 8th level, if you have chosen the **Path of the Crusader**, you do not deal extra damage.
+If you have chosen the **Path of the Crusader**, you do not deal extra damage.
 Instead, you learn to channel your divine power into a frenzy of weapon strikes.
 Once on each of your turns when you take the Attack action, you can make an additional weapon attack as part of the same action.
-If you hit with this additional attack, you can cause all of the attack's damage to become fire damage.
+If you hit with this additional attack, you can cause that attack's damage to become fire damage.

 When you gain your second Faithful Path power at 14th level, you can instead make a second additional attack, which you can also convert to fire.

 ### Behemoth
-Beginning at 10th level, your flame and spirit is an unbreakable defense.
+Your flame and spirit is an unbreakable defense.
 You have resistance to nonmagical fire, bludgeoning, piercing, and slashing damage.

 ### Saint of Forge and Fire
-At 18th level, your blessed affinity with fire and metal becomes more powerful:
+Your blessed affinity with fire and metal becomes more powerful:
 * You gain immunity to fire damage.
 * While wearing heavy armor, you have resistance to bludgeoning, piercing, and slashing damage.